RyanCCollins/ios-interview/iOS Dry Interview.md

 __Question 7__:
 If I were to start my iOS Developer position today, my goals a year from now would be to have an even better grasp on the Swift and Objective-C languages and the Apple Frameworks.
 I plan to spend the rest of my life mastering software development and I believe that the education process is a lifelong pursuit.
 I would constantly be reading and talking to other developers to learn their techniques to apply best practices to all of my work.

-Also, my goal would be to have a library of all of the reusable components that I use for my development so that I could be incredibly efficient.
+Also, my goal would be to have a library of all of the reusable components that I use for my development so that I would be even more efficient than I am now.
 I would combine the best of my code, along with the best of the Apple frameworks into a reusable library that would grow with me.

 ### Questions
 Question 1 - What have you learned recently about iOS development?
 How did you learn it?
 Has it changed your approach to building apps?